thinkful-ei-macaw/buildingServices-knexPractice-muhiddin-raul/README.md

 #Knex Practice!

-This is a knex-practice project!
+This is a knex-practice project with building services!

-Run the application `node ./src/drills.js 'function name' 'argument'
+Run the application `node ./src/shopping-list.js.